Barryrowe/macosx-timelapse-capturer/README.md

 The output files will be under `./capture/screen` and `./capture/webcam`.
 They will be named with date stamps like `screenshot-ymdHMS.png` and `webcam-ymdHMS.jpg`

+## Creating Timelapse Videos

+1. Run the `create-movies.sh` script.
+It defaults to 16 fps, and will output two files: `screen-timelapse.mp4` and `webcamp-timelapse.mp4`

+    ```
+    ./create-movies.sh
+    ```

+2. Once you've created the source movie files, you can combine them into a Picture-in-Picture movie with the `combine.sh` script.
+It is setup to put the webcam overlaid in the bottom-right corner with a resolution of 960x540, and leave the main video the original resolution.